U.S. News Rankings

 When applying to Coastal Carolina University, it's important to note the application deadline is June 1.
 Scores for either the ACT or SAT test are due May 1.
 The application fee at Coastal Carolina University is $45.
 It is less selective, with an acceptance rate of 74 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Coastal Carolina University is 17:1, and the school has 36.2 percent of its classes with fewer than 20 students.
-The most popular majors at Coastal Carolina University include: Business Administration and Management, General; Marketing/Marketing Management, General; Speech Communication and Rhetoric; Marine Biology and Biological Oceanography; and Psychology, General.
-The average freshman retention rate, an indicator of student satisfaction, is 66.2 percent.
+The student-faculty ratio at Coastal Carolina University is 17:1, and the school has 35.2 percent of its classes with fewer than 20 students.
+The most popular majors at Coastal Carolina University include: Business Administration and Management, General; Speech Communication and Rhetoric; Marketing/Marketing Management, General; Kinesiology and Exercise Science; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 63.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|